nksiu/Spotify-Album-Radar/README.md

 ## Description of Next Steps

 - We were unable to complete one of our stretch goals which was to add email notifications to the user of weekly updates.
-This would greatly enhance the user experience which is what we greatly value.
+This would greatly enhance the user experience and increase visibility.
+- Due to limitations on Spotify's end, we were unable to open this application up for other accounts to use.
+The "Development" status given by Spotify only allows up to 25 users of our choosing to use our application.
+In the future we can try to submit a review to change our "Development" status to approved such that all Spotify accounts can use this application

 ## List of Contributions